MaastrichtU-IDS/data2services-ecosystem/README.md

 This repository lists modules available for the **Data2Services framework**, enabling data processing to RDF and services exposure.

-Feel free to propose new components using pull requests.
-The list of components we are planning to work on can be found in the [Wiki](https://github.com/MaastrichtU-IDS/data2services-ecosystem/wiki/Components-to-develop).
+Feel free to propose new modules using pull requests.
+The list of modules we are planning to work on can be found in the [Wiki](https://github.com/MaastrichtU-IDS/data2services-ecosystem/wiki/Modules-to-develop).

 Only [Docker](https://docs.docker.com/install/) is required to run the modules.
-And a typical component should only require a few arguments to be run, making it easy to combine them.
+And a typical module should only require a few arguments to be run, making it easy to combine them.

 ## Clone